A little bit of History

 There is a huge amount of accommodation of all kinds.
 There are many pilgrim hostels, both public and private.
-On average, the approximate distance between towns with a pilgrim hostel is approximately 4.9 kilometers (April-2019).
+On average, the approximate distance between towns with a pilgrim hostel is approximately 5.0 kilometers (February 2023).
 If you prefer, there is also a great offer of hostels, pensions and hotels, although not in all places.

 Like the orography, the climatology is varied.
 In winter the climate is cold, it is not difficult to find snow in mountainous areas.
 In summer the climate is hot, being more in the area of the Castilian plateau.
 The area of Galicia is quite rainy.